 For transparent PLAs, you should check out their Ultimaker filament.
-Like all clear PLA filament, it will have a yellow-ish hue while printing, and so doesn’t offer full transparency as the name suggests.
+Like all clear PLA filaments, it will have a yellow-ish hue while printing, and so doesn’t offer full transparency as the name suggests.
 However, the quality is top-notch and the prices are not to be sneezed at.

 HTPLA is available as clear filaments, each with different levels of transparency.
 Their Iridescent Ice and Cunning Clear filaments are the best choice for those of you who want see-through filaments without spending too much on rarer, more specialized products.

 Can be brittle.

 If you want something truly unique, or are simply bored of printing with standard 3D printer filaments, then I highly recommend you check out the range offered by Solutech.

 They specialize in what could be described as ‘gimmick’ filaments, from translucent PLA to phosphorescent filaments that glow in the dark!

 Best Uses for Clear 3D Printing Filaments (& Projects)

 There are a lot of cool uses for clear filaments, some of which you’ve likely already thought of.
 Personal and professional printers will find plenty of cool and practical uses for clear 3D filaments.

 From cool-looking designs to sellable prints, here are some of the best ways to put clear filaments to use.

 My personal favorite, and perhaps the most immediately obvious, use for clear 3D printer filaments is for lighting effects.